francescoo22/TSP-Solver/report/tabu-search.typ

 Since `std::map` is implemented as a balanced BST, it was also necessary to implement a comparison operator between paths that has been implemented as lexicographic (this is why the complexity of operations on the tabu-map is $O(n log m)$ and not $O(log m)$).

 == Initial solution
 Since inputs are not completely random, starting from a path in which shapes are grouped together is already a good solution.
 Grouping parts is obtained for free since the input generation puts them in the right order.
-This approach is also coherent with the abstract of the problem since a company tha produces motherboards will probably know the parts of the motherboard.
+This approach is also coherent with the abstract of the problem since a company that produces motherboards will probably know the parts of the motherboard.
 In order to test different approaches, also a randomized initial path has been implemented.

 #figure(
   image("images/non_random_start.png", width: 80%),
-  caption: [Initial solution with shapes grouped],
+  caption: [Initial solution with grouped shapes],
 ) <non-random-initial-solution>

 #figure(